Physical Therapy & Sports Medicine Center

 Sports injuries, work accidents, surgery, and chronic diseases quickly deplete your strength and limit your ability to function.
 If you want to return to your activity as quickly as possible, you need rehabilitation from the experienced team at Physical Therapy & Sports Medicine Center.
 They offer comprehensive rehabilitation for all musculoskeletal problems, as well as a specialized program for industrial rehabilitation.
-To schedule an appointment, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, or Silver Spring, Maryland, or use the online booking feature today.
+To schedule an appointment, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, or use the online booking feature today.
 Same-day and next-day appointments are available.

 Rehabilitation is a program to restore skills, strength, and function lost due to an injury or illness.
 Your therapist creates a rehabilitation plan that includes a mix of exercise, physical therapy, and job- or sport-specific training.

 By design, each persons’ program meets their individual goals.
 Some people require intensive functional rehabilitation to return to competitive sports, while others may need to regain their ability to safely go up and down stairs.

 What is industrial rehabilitation?